 This policy applies to all Church personnel.
+The term "Church" refers to the Diocese of Manchester and its parishes, schools, institutions, and agencies.
 "Church personnel" means all clergy, members of religious institutes, lay employees, and lay volunteers who minister or otherwise provide services to the Diocese of Manchester, its parishes, schools, or institutions.
 The policy applies to all "electronic communications media" including, but not limited to, telephone, facsimile, voice mail, computers, tablets, internet and internet access, and electronic mail.
 The term also includes data storage equipment, digital information devices, personal computers, "smart phones" and similar devices, either owned or reserved for use by the Diocese and its parishes and schools, located on or off diocesan, parish, or school premises.